This site contains affiliate links to products. We may receive a commission for purchases made via these links.

-In general, there are three reasons why the lenses get dirty, and they are the following:
+In general, the following three reasons are why lenses get dirty:

-Spotting scope lenses are the rage in bird watching and hunting now because not only are they good for wide angle views or sharp eagle eyes, but they are also extremely portable.
-In fact, you rarely see people without binoculars when they go to their jungle adventures.
+Spotting scope lenses are all the rage in bird watching and hunting now because not only are they good for wide-angle views or sharp eagle eyes, but they are also extremely portable.
+In fact, you rarely see people without a spotting scope when they go on their adventures.

-You would expect that when you are in the forest, mountains, and other outdoor places, there will be dirt, mud, and other grime.
-These will eventually splatter to your spotting scope’s lens, especially if you are continually moving.
-At the same time, the occasional accidents of the tripod falling over or just merely letting it go give access for the forces of nature or in this case, the dirt of nature to cling on to the lens.
+You can expect that when you are in the forest, mountains, or other outdoor places, there will be dirt, mud, and other grime.
+These things will eventually splatter your spotting scope’s lens, especially if you are continually moving.
+At the same time, the occasional accident like a tripod falling over gives access to the forces of nature and allows dirt to cling to your lens.

 Surprise, surprise.
-Yes, you are contributing to that dirt that is stuck in your spotting scope’s lens.
+Yes, you are contributing to that dirt that is stuck on your spotting scope’s lens.
 We are talking about the natural shedding of our hair and skin.
-For the skin part, these are the particles that fall off when we scratch our hands, change clothes, or touch our face.
+For the skin part, these are the particles that fall off when we scratch, change clothes, or touch our face.

-For the hair part, we naturally lose 1000 strands of hair every day.
+As for hair, we naturally lose around 1,000 strands of hair every day.
 We also tend to lose eyebrow, arm, and leg hair.
-So, those stray hairs that you see might not just come from wherever you left your scope, but it dropped straight into it while you are using it.
+So those stray hairs that you see might not just come from wherever you left your scope.
+Often, it dropped straight into it while you were using it.

-We used the word “inevitable” here because in this case, even if you exercise caution to counteract the previous causes that we mentioned, your lens will still get dirty.
-This is the case since dust, fiber, and pollen travel by air.
-They will eventually land on the scope, or worse, in it.
-So, why not use a case right?
+We used the word “inevitable” here because, in this case, even if you exercise caution to prevent the previous causes that we mentioned your lens will still get dirty.
+This is because dust, fiber, and pollen travel by air.
+These things will eventually land on the scope, or worse, in it.
+So why not use a case, right?

-Too late; your case can already be covered by dust and taking your scope in and out of its case can brush that dust into your scope’s lens.
+Too late.
+Your case can already be covered by dust.
+Taking your scope in and out of its case can brush that dust into your scope’s lens.
 Where do we go from here?
-It is not about precaution; rather, it is about a cleaning solution because no matter how careful you are in keeping everything safe and clean, they would still get dirty.
+It is not just about precaution.
+It is about a cleaning solution.
+No matter how careful you are in keeping everything safe and clean, they will still get dirty.

-Now that you are no longer wondering why the lens of your spotting scope is dirty, it is time to do the dirty work, literally.
+Now that you know why the lens of your spotting scope is grimy, it is time to do the dirty work, literally.
 The things that you need are:

-If you are asking if you can use alternative products like ordinary tissue, the answer is yes.
+If you are wondering if you can use alternative products like ordinary tissue, the answer is yes.
 So, if you know something that can also work well, go ahead.
-But we really recommend that you get cleaning materials that are specifically used for lenses.
-Again, the lens is very delicate; you do not want to use anything that might scratch it.
+We recommend that you purchase cleaning materials that are specifically designed for lenses.
+Again, the lens is very delicate.
+You do not want to use anything that might scratch it.

 Wipe down the entire scope using a microfiber cloth and be sure not to touch the lens.
 Doing so will remove excess dirt off of the scope.

 Take the lens brush and start dusting off particles from the center of the lens going outwards.
 Follow a consistent clockwise or counterclockwise motion.
-If there are still some things left, you should not get back to it, instead finish one full motion and start from the center again.
+If there is still some residue left, you should not go back to it.
+Instead, finish one full motion and start from the center again.

 Get a facial tissue or any tissue that is soft.
 Put two to three drops of lens cleaner on it and rub the lens using a circular motion.
-Make sure not rub too hard to prevent damage as well not too light to ensure that you are removing dirt.
-Also, be careful not to add too much cleaning solution.
+Make sure not to rub too hard.
+This could cause damage.
+Also, do not rub too lightly to ensure that you are removing dirt.
+Be careful not to add too much cleaning solution.

-Before the liquid dries, get another facial tissue and dry the area.
+Before the liquid dries, grab another facial tissue and dry the area.
 This time, use faster but gentle circular strokes.
 This will help in keeping the clarity and gleam of the lens.

-Repeat Steps two to four for the other lenses.
+Repeat steps two through four for the other lenses.

 You do not have to leave them out to dry.
-The lens cleaner dries fast so by the time you dry it off with the other facial tissue, you can immediately put back the lens cap and tuck it back in its case.
+Lens cleaner dries quickly.
+By the time you dry it off with the other facial tissue, you can immediately put back the lens cap and tuck it back in its case.

 Here are some simple ways to maintain the cleanliness of the lens:

-- Store in a cool and dry area so it will not get moisture.
+• Store in a cool and dry area where it will not get wet.

-- When you are out on the field, and the wind is strong, simply shield your lens with your hands.
+• When you are out in the field with strong wind, shield your lens with your hands.

-Now that you are equipped with the steps on how to clean a scope lens, it does not mean that you have to be bold and careless.
-Also, do remember that deep cleaning the lenses constantly will affect clarity, so it should not be done more than four times a month.
+Now that you are equipped with the knowledge on how to clean a scope lens, it does not mean that you can be careless.
+Remember that deep cleaning the lens constantly will affect clarity, so it should not be done more than four times a month.

-Additionally, never put the liquid cleaning solution to the lens directly.
-Always use a wad of facial tissue.
-You must also keep in mind that cleaning is not just the only way to maintain the quality of the scoping lenses.
-You must also store an handle them properly.
+Additionally, never put the liquid cleaning solution directly on the lens.
+Always use soft facial tissue.
+Keep in mind that cleaning is not the only way to maintain the quality of the scope lens.
+You should also store and handle them properly.